 The type of loan you ask for may also change based on whether this money will be spent quickly or not.

-In cases where you won’t be borrowing immediately, Voorhees suggests borrowers “go to the limit” with a home equity line of credit (HELOC) because they don’t have to withdraw the whole line of credit.
+In cases where you won’t be borrowing immediately, it is suggested to go with a home equity line of credit (HELOC) because they don’t have to withdraw the whole line of credit.
 Some borrowers can have access to a big chunk of money and withdraw only what they need; for others, the temptation to spend it all is too much.

 If you’re looking to tap the value in your home, learn more about the requirements to borrow from your home equity.